Configuring version and promotable properties for products

 Our promotions are optimized for YAML-based configuration files.

-For non-YAML file types, JSONPath expressions may not evaluate as expected.
-In these cases, you have the option to promote the entire file using *
+For non-YAML file types, JSON path expressions may not evaluate as expected.
+In such cases, you can promote the entire file using *

 as a wildcard.